sithmel/diogenes/README.md

 If the result of a service depends only on the configuration, you can cache it.
 The "cache" method takes an object as argument with 3 different attributes:

-* key: (a function) it generates the key to use as cache key.
-It default to a single key (it will store a single value)
+* key: (a function or a string) it generates the key to use as cache key.
+It default to a single key (it will store a single value).
+It can also be a string with the name of a config attribute to use as a cache key
 * maxAge: the time in ms for preserving the cache.
 Default to infinity.
 * maxLen: the length of the cache.
 Default to infinity